White Papers

 Making music that sounds good has never been this easy.
 Why?
 The fundamental reason is the use of the pentatonic scale.
 Consisting of five notes and found in practically every form of music in the world, the Pentatonic scale contains almost no clashing or dissonant notes.
 Put another way, you can play almost any notes of a pentatonic scale in almost any combination, and they’ll sound great together.

 It’s wonderful to improvise using a scale that always sounds good.
-So, what is a pentatonic scale and how did it come to be?
-This white paper explores the theory behind the scale, it's origins and relevance today.
+So, what is a pentatonic scale, and how did it come about?
+This white paper explores the theory behind the scale, its origins, and its relevance today.

 Music Matters: The Importance of Music Education